Cray-HPE/docs-csm/troubleshooting/cmsdev_tests.md

 * CLI operation testing
     * Validates Cray CLI commands for services (when `--include-cli` flag is used).
 * Multi-tenancy testing
     * Tests tenant-specific operations (when `--include-tenant` flag is used).
-See [Multi-Tenancy Support](../operations/multi-tenancy/Overview.md) for more information.
+See [Multi-Tenancy Support](../operations/multi-tenancy/Overview.md) for more information on multi-tenancy in CSM.
 * Service-specific functionality
     * Specialized tests unique to each service (e.g., TFTP file transfers, VCS repository operations).